thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 This document is focused on simple use cases that will show you some basic functionality in Bumblebee.
 While there are a number of additional features and options in Bumblebee, this document will not go into those details.

-These steps were tested on Debian arm64.
-However, they will work fine on a Windows or Mac as well.
+These steps were tested on Debian ARM64.
+However, they will work fine on Windows and Mac as well.

 ## Sending a file to another user
 We will go through a simple scenario of sending a file to another user.
 There are other ways to share